 The public scholarship program is a remote fellowship that introduces political science graduate students to the intellectual and practical aspects of presenting academic scholarship to the public.

-During the fellowship period, fellows will focus on producing public-facing summaries of articles from The American Political Science Review.
-This will involve communicating with APSR editors and authors under the supervision of APSA staff.
-Fellows will also produce previews and recaps of Annual Meeting events such as author-meets-critics panels.
-Fellows will be invited to prepare a public-facing post on their own research interests.
-All of this work will be shared via APSA’s newly redesigned blog, politicalsciencenow.com, as well as on APSA social media accounts.
+During the fellowship period, fellows focus on producing public-facing summaries of political science research.
+This involves communicating with journal editors and authors under the supervision of APSA staff.
+This work is shared via APSA’s blog, politicalsciencenow.com, as well as on APSA social media accounts.

 The Public Scholarship Program was created in collaboration with the APSA Presidential Task Force for New Partnerships, and thanks to generous support from the Ivywood Foundation.

-Support: Fellows will receive a $1,000 stipend to support their work, as well as complementary travel, food, and lodging for the Spring workshop and 2019 APSA Meeting, and access to the ACES Certificate in Editing Course.
+Support: Fellows will receive a $2,000 stipend to support their work, as well as complimentary registration and lodging for the APSA Annual Meeting.

-The Spring Public Scholarship workshop will feature training by APSA staff, as well as presentations from experts in political science and public scholarship.
+Training: The Public Scholarship workshop features training by APSA staff, opportunities to workshop public scholarship, and presentations from experts in political science and public scholarship.

-We welcome doctoral students in political science who have completed their first year of graduate work by September 2018 (e.g. second year students and beyond).
+We welcome doctoral students in political science who have completed their first year of graduate work by the beginning of the fellowship period.
 Among the criteria for selection are applicant’s interests and investment in public scholarship, as well as ability to write for a general audience.
 Anyone with interest in public scholarship is encouraged to apply, whether or not that interest is explicit in their existing work.

-- CV: 2 pages maximum.
-Applicants who have published work in popular magazines, newspapers, or blogs are welcome to list those citations in addition to any scholarly publications.
+- CV (2 pages max.): Please include contact information, academic department, relevant employment and service history, and academic accomplishments.
+Applicants who have published work in popular magazines, newspapers, or blogs (e.g. the Duck of Minerva, The Monkey Cage) are encouraged to list those citations in addition to any scholarly publications.